 But why spend tons of money every year on those indoor gyms when you can have just as much fun in your backyard?
 Backyard trampolines are fun for the whole family, with all of the safety features and construction quality necessary to put even the most worried parent's mind at ease.

-If this sounds like as much fun to you as it does to us, read on as we discuss all of the information you need to bring home your very own bouncing paradise.
+If this sounds like as much fun to you as it does to us, read on as we discuss trampoline purchase recommendations and all of the information you need to bring home your very own bouncing paradise.

 What Size and Shape Should I Buy?

-The biggest question is where do I start?
+The biggest question you are probably asking yourself when trying to find out how to buy a good trampoline is where do I start?
+What are the best trampolines on the market right now?
 What factors should I keep in mind when I am trying to make a purchase?
 Price is in the forefront of everyone's mind when making a larger purchase, but that isn't the only important choice you have to make.